Tour Length

 3How much will this safari cost?

-“The price of a 2-day Kruger safari package is quite variable, and depends mainly on the sort of accommodation and experience you choose.
-For budget to mid-range 2-day safaris using rest camps or lodge accommodation outside the park, you should pay in the ballpark of US$450 to US$500 per person sharing.
+“The price of a 2-day Kruger safari package is quite variable, and depends mainly on the sort of accommodations and experience you choose.
+For budget to mid-range 2-day safaris using rest camps or lodge accommodations outside the park, you should pay in the ballpark of US$450 to US$500 per person sharing.
 The price of a lodge-based tour in a private reserve or concession is likely to be upwards of US$700 per person, for which you can expect a more luxurious experience and a far better chance of ticking off all of the Big Five.”

 4What can I expect from a 2-day Kruger safari?

 “Most 2-day Kruger safaris start in Gauteng, a province that incorporates Johannesburg, Pretoria and O.R.
 Tambo International Airport.
-It takes about five hours to drive to Kruger, excluding stops, so expect an early start (around 7am or earlier) in order to be there by lunchtime.
+It takes about five hours to drive to Kruger, excluding stops, so expect an early start (around 7 AM or earlier) in order to be there by lunchtime.
 You’ll almost certainly go on an afternoon game drive, ideally starting at least three hours before sunset, to look for elephants, lions and other wildlife.
 If you’re staying at a rest camp inside Kruger, you’ll need to be back in camp roughly at sunset (gate closing times vary from month to month and are posted on the camp gates).
 The situation is similar if you’re heading to a lodge or hotel outside the park.
-By contrast, game drives run by lodges in concessions and private reserves are allowed to stay out after dark, so the ritual here is to stop for sundowners, then go in search of nocturnal creatures such as leopards, bush babies and genets.
+By contrast, game drives run by lodges in concessions and private reserves are allowed to stay out after dark.
+The usual ritual is to stop for sundowners, then go in search of nocturnal creatures such as leopards, bush babies and genets.
 Organized guided night drives are also offered at most rest camps within the park, and it’s well worth joining one, even if it’s not on your itinerary.
 Wildlife is most active in the early morning, so on your second day, aim to set off on a game drive as early as rules permit.
 This is when you’re most likely to catch lions and leopards on the prowl, or lying on the road.
 It is also usually when photographic light is at its best.
 After three or four hours, you’ll be ready for a late breakfast or brunch, before starting the drive back to Gauteng.”

 5Kruger Reviews